Is my visit confidential?

 Where are the offices located?

-The two EAS offices are located in downtown Riverside near the intersection of Mission Inn Avenue and Lime Street and the Cathedral City office is on Perez Road, between Date Palm Drive and Cathedral Canyon Drive.
+The two EAS offices are located in downtown Riverside near the intersection of Mission Inn Avenue and Lime Street and the Bermuda Dunes office is on Washington Street, between Hovley Lane and Country Club Drive inside the JFK Medical Plaza.
 Our offices are in the business community, separate from County facilities, although there may be County facilities in the surrounding areas.
 Our offices are pleasant, comfortable and handicap accessible.
 Parking is free and convenient.

 What are the EAS hours?